dani-peoplefun/release-announcer/README.md

 vercel dev
 ```

-Your bot will be available at `http://localhost:3000/api/slack` for testing.
+Your bot will be available at `http://localhost:3000/api/slack` for testing, and the testing endpoint at `http://localhost:3000/api/test`.

 ### Using ngrok for Slack Testing